iamthetwodigiter/StreamSavor/README.md

 ### Features:

-* Latest Releases and Recently Added Movies are displayed on the homescreen
+* Latest Releases and Recently Added Movies are displayed on the Movies Homescreen
 * Realtime Movie Details are shown on tapping on the movie card
 * Available servers are listed for 1080p streaming
-* Movies can be added to Favorites and can be accessed from the Favorites tab
+* Movies can be added to Favorites and can be accessed from the Favorites tab `Update 3.0.0`
+* Latest, Trending and Top Animes are displayed on the Anime Homepage
+* Dubbed episodes available [if release, else subbed episodes]
+* Dropdown Menu for easy access of episodes for any animes with 24+ episodes, like One Piece [1000+ episodes]
+* Attractive UI

 ### Screenshots: